 The EBS Division provides psychological assessments, monitoring of cognitive skills and mental status, individual and group therapy, and psycho-educational services (i.e., self-advocacy, healthy choices, relationship skills, etc.).

 Finally, we welcome students from a variety of disciplines to consider a practicum or internship placement at Baddour Center.
-Whether students need 10 contact hours for an undergraduate course or a year-long placement to complete graduate studies, we strive to meet the educational support needs of colleges and universities in our region.
-The field of developmental disabilities is growing rapidly, and it is important that medical and social services professionals receive training to meet the service needs of this population.
+Whether students need contact hours for an undergraduate course or a year-long placement to complete graduate studies, we strive to meet the educational support needs of colleges and universities in our region.
+The field of developmental disabilities is growing rapidly, and it is important that medical and social services professionals receive training in order to provide quality services to this population.